Flormarys/pbtest/README.md

 ### Iterating the solution
 When I got the API at the first time working and after reading some practices I went for tests.
 It was an interesting challenge, just thinking about cases and how to implement those was a new world for me.
 Fortunately other developers helped me by sending me intresting links and with some test cases examples to implement.
 I would say the most challenging parts were the tests and also the Resources for JSON responses.
 The following steps I took, implied that I ran the tests after each change to ensure the API continued working as expected by the tests.
 I would say it was one of the most important knowledge I received from my previous job :blush: .
 But also I would like to mention the docker understanding was a incredible travel.
-Honestly a friend had to help closely.
+Honestly a friend had to help me closely.

 I noticed the Book controller was big, the whole logic was there :worried:, I understood it is now a good MVC practice.
 So, I moved the business logic to the Model.
 But then, I realized I had a big function in the Model.
 It still didn't look nice, then I divide the big monolitic function into parts, in that way I made sure each function does only 1 thing.